 For a clean cut, make sure the bars are completely cooled and then cut them with a sharp knife that has been run under warm water.

-How to store lemon bars
+How to store Homemade Lemon Bars:

 If you can gather up enough self control to not devour the whole pan, you can store them for 2-3 days in the refrigerator.